 Music has the capacity to take one’s soul to a great journey.
 This journey is a subjective matter, it depends on the listener.
 Thus, if one free his mind from the distractions and let the music take him, he can feel what the music is about is taking place in him.
 So he can actually feel and sense that.
 But if he neglects, he would miss this journey.
 Then, he will not find anything familiar in terms of expression of emotions and feelings or/and thoughts.
 During the journey, one’s soul undergoes through changes, physically, mentally and spiritually.
 In a way that, if one listen to a piece of music lasting some minutes, it is likely that he can understand and feel more deeply than participating in a speech session about the subject which may take hours.
 Beethoven describe it this way, “music enters the inside of human beings, advances to remote lands and reaches the depth”.
 And Daniel Barenboim this way “when I finish playing one of the books of the well-tempered clavier in one evening, I have the feeling that is actually much longer than my real life, that I have been on a journey through history, one that begins and ends in silence”.

 Throughout the history, there have been two different holistic attitudes toward music.
 There have been and are people who believed/believe music is sacred, and there have been and are people who only used/use music for more humble and fancy purposes which were/are not very pleasing to great composers.
 As Beethoven once mentioned that, “our life and our art must be devoted to a divine purpose” and “music is an intermediary between our spiritual and emotional life”.
 After all, music is to express our thoughts, feelings, emotions and observations.
 Other than this criteria music would be incapable of its current power and effect.
-As we witness that only the music that has certain discussed qualities survived throughout the history and are still being appreciated.
+As we witness that only the music that has certain discussed qualities survived throughout the history and is still being appreciated.
 While the popularity and excitement of the other music (of singers/musicians with millions of fans) doesn’t last more than a short period of time and doesn’t have any artistic value.
 What differs these two types of music (other than technical aspect of it) is the thought behind each one.
 Unfortunately, despite all this, music has lost its true artistic place nowadays.
 Mostly, it is used for entertainment, and for many it always remains as an object for entertainment and nothing more than that.

-Ultimately, philosophers, religious men, scientists and thinkers have found a great link between the nature (include the nature of human being) and the music.
+Philosophers, religious men, scientists and thinkers have found a great link between the nature (include the nature of human being) and the music.
 Moreover, they always tried to discover what makes music so special and powerful.
 This quest is being continued for centuries.
 They all have come to a more or less unique answer; music is a divine gift in our materialistic world.
-As words are incapable of describing music, it’s only the experience of music that can be the best description of it.
+As words are incapable of describing music, it’s only the experience of music that can be the best description of itself.
 As Beethoven says “Music is a country where my spirit moves in it.
 There, everything blossoms beautiful flowers, and there, no weed grows, but there are few people who understand what a joy is hidden in a piece of music”.
 What makes music, music, is the wisdom behind the music and the feeling or the emotion which music leaves in our heart that was made of knowledge of music theory and harmony.
 “Real art is incorruptible, and the artistic reaches deep light by achieving purity and sincerity” says Beethoven.
 Some magical aspect of music such as the healing power of it (at some extend) is now scientifically recognized but the rest of it is still a mystery.

 By Arash A.